 Experts are communicating that the hackers would have had to of spent a significant amount of time researching and studying the record system of the bank prior to attempting any kind of unauthorized access.
 “What was even more concerning is these hackers were able to modify records using high-level credentials and do it in a way that was undetected.”

-Both Google and Apple offer two-step authentication which is a good thing to activate on your accounts and of course strong passwords and various passwords are a must.
+Both Google and Apple offer two-step authentication, which is a good thing to activate on your accounts, and of course, strong passwords and various passwords are a must.
 As much as these companies are responsible for your data, the responsibility starts with you first.
 I mean, you don’t leave your house on vacation without locking the door and setting alarms.
 You might even have a neighbor or family member come over to check on things from time to time.
-Think of your online accounts in that manner and you will probably be OK.
-I say probably because anything is possible, there’s no telling when a hacker will decided to breach who, what and where.
+Think of your online accounts in that manner, and you will probably be OK.
+I say probably because anything is possible; there’s no telling when a hacker will decide to breach who, what and where.

 Featured image courtesy blog.credit.com.